 - 4. Park the Grain Belt Header on flat, hard, and level ground if the optional transport system was purchased.
 Level the header by adjusting the hitch jack. - 5.
-Install the crop dividers and crop divider pipes to the ends of the table.
-The crop divider and pipes are not installed at the factory. - 6.
-The crop divider is held in place with (6) 3/8" x 1" carriage head bolts. - 7.
-Three bolts are installed through the base of the crop divider, and into the table shoes at each end of the table.
-These are held in place by flat washers and crimp lock nuts.
+Install the crop dividers, and crop divider pipes (or stub nose) to the ends of the table.
+The crop divider and pipes are not installed at the factory for shipping purposes.
+Once installed, operators should be aware of the assembled width of the combine, and should check local regulations before transporting on public roadways. - 6.
+The crop divider is fastened, and pivots, on one (1) 1/2"x5" carriage-head bolt through a tube on the bottom rear of the divider and two lugs on the bottom front of the frame.
+The top of the crop divider is held in place with two (2) 3/8 x 1" carriage-head bolts connecting the top rear of the divider with the top front of the deflector.
+They are held in place using the supplied locking textured washers and 3/8 locking nuts.
+The top bolts have an arched slot, for variable positioning, in the top of the divider.
+This allows the divider to be adjusted to approximately run parallel with the ground.
+Bottom nut not to be tightened to compress.
+All holes are pre-drilled.